The difference between sand boils and seepage

 So what do you do when you find sand boils during a flood?

-Here, a sand bag levee rings a sandboil.
+In the image to the right, a sand bag levee rings a sandboil.
 You build the sand bag ring higher and higher, until the weight of the water inside the ring slows the water flow from the boil to where there is just clear water coming from it.
 Click here or on the photo for larger image.

 “You fight back – flood fight – by building a sand bag ring around the emerging ‘sand boil,’ which now can be seen as a bubbling, water-sand slurry,” Conroy said.
 You build the sand bag ring higher and higher, until the weight of the water inside the ring slows or stops the water flow from the boil.